minatosato/deep-learning-chainer/README.md

 #Deep Leaning
 This is an implementation of Deep Leaning by [Chainer](http://chainer.org).

 Running following codes, they learn and test the MNIST.
+e.g.,
+python CNN.py
+IF you want to use CUDA,
+python CNN.py --gpu=0

 NN.py: a simple Multi-layer Perceptron.
 CNN.py: Convolutional Neural Network.